 When an open seat is initiated the system will check to see if there are active entries in the queue/list.
 If there are not, the system will notify the "Public Seat" function.
-This function allows the actors of the system to be informed of available seats for the public or walk-in players by a visual color-code 55 of the information.
+This function allows the actors of the system to be informed of available seats for the public or walk-in players by a visual color-code of the information.

-FIG. 63 is a Use Case Diagram describing actors that may initiate the "Public Seat" (also called "Public Seating") function.
+FIG. 63 is a Use Case Diagram describing actors that may FIGS. 52-54 describe in detail the process of "Promotional 50 initiate the "Public Seat" (also called "Public Seating") function.

 FIGS. 64-66 describe in detail the process of "Public Seat".
-60

 "Reserve Player"

 When a player requests to be placed at the top of a list or queue, that player can be inserted via the "Reserve Player" function.
-When an open seat becomes available that player 65 will be next in line to acquire the seat.
+When an open seat becomes available that player will be next in line to acquire the seat.
 The reserved player may be represented by a visual color-code.
-The "Reserve

-Player" function may be used by management to place a player atop the list or queue for special purposes.
+The "Reserve Player" function may be used by management to place a player atop the list or queue for special purposes.

-FIGS. 74-75 describe in detail the "Reserve Player" function.
+FIGS. 74-75 describe in detail the "Reserve Player" function